 I came from Busan and it was a rather complicated and long journey to Boryeong.
 We had to take the KTX to Cheonan-Asan Station (46,500 KRW, one way) and then walk to Asan Station before taking another train to Daecheon Station (5,400 KRW, one way).
-If you are coming from Busan, I would recommend buying a Korail Pass or Happy Rail Pass to save some money on the train tickets.
+If you are coming from Busan, I would recommend buying a Korail Pass to save some money on the train tickets.

 Whichever city you are coming from, from Daecheon Station, you need to take bus number 100 to go to Daecheon beach (approximately half an hour ride) where the mud festival is held.
 It took us a total of around 5.5 hours of travelling to finally get to Boryeong from Busan but it was worth it!